Understanding a Medical/Psychological Withdrawal

 When the Director evaluates the student, the following will occur:

 - A medical or psychological evaluation will be completed.

 - Requirements for return from the withdrawal will be discussed.

 Crisis students may be incapacitated or involuntarily hospitalized and unable to meet with the Director.
 In such cases the student’s designated next of kin may request the withdrawal on the student’s behalf by submitting the “Medical/Psychological Withdrawal Request” form.
 The Director will communicate withdrawal implications and return requirements to the next of kin, only if the student is unable to communicate for himself/herself.
-The Director will then submit the Medical/Psychological Withdrawal Request form to the Provost’s Office for approval.
+The Director will then submit the Medical/Psychological Withdrawal Request form to the Vice President for Student Success, Enrollment Management, and Student Affairs' Office for approval.